Pelé: 1970 World Cup

 Brazil played Italy in the final at the Azteca Stadium in Mexico City.
 Pelé scored the opening goal with a header after out jumping Italian defender Tarcisio Burgnich.
 Brazil's 100th World Cup goal, Pelé's leap of joy into the arms of teammate Jairzinho in celebrating the goal is regarded as one of the most iconic moments in World Cup history.
 He then made assists for Brazil's third goal, scored by Jairzinho, and the fourth finished by Carlos Alberto.
 The last goal of the game is often considered the greatest team goal of all time because it involved all but two of the team's outfield players.
 The play culminated after Pelé made a blind pass that went into Carlos Alberto's running trajectory.
 He came running from behind and struck the ball to score.
 Brazil won the match 4–1, keeping the Jules Rimet Trophy indefinitely, and Pelé received the Golden Ball as the player of the tournament.
 Burgnich, who marked Pelé during the final, was quoted saying, "I told myself before the game, he's made of skin and bones just like everyone else – but I was wrong".
 In terms of his goals and assists throughout the 1970 World Cup, Pelé was directly responsible for 53% of Brazil's goals throughout the tournament.

 Pelé's last international match was on 18 July 1971 against Yugoslavia in Rio de Janeiro.
 With Pelé on the field, the Brazilian team's record was 67 wins, 14 draws, and 11 losses.
 Brazil never lost a match while fielding both Pelé and Garrincha.
+Pelé's 77 goals (in 92 games) for Brazil saw him hold the record as the national team's top goalscorer for over fifty years until it was surpassed by Neymar (in his 125th game) in September 2023.

+On 19 December 1973, Pelé played for a Brazil XI side against the Rest of The World in a farewell game for Garrincha, scoring the equalizer in an eventual 2–1 win.
+On 21 July 1983, the 42-year-old Pelé played for another Brazil XI side against a South Brazil team in Goiânia in a friendly match organized by Zico to benefit the victims of a flood in Santa Catarina; he scored a free-kick in a 1–2 loss.

 Style of play

-Pelé has also been known for connecting the phrase "The Beautiful Game" with football.
-A prolific goalscorer, he was known for his ability to anticipate opponents in the area and finish off chances with an accurate and powerful shot with either foot.
-Pelé was also a hard-working team player, and a complete forward, with exceptional vision and intelligence, who was recognised for his precise passing and ability to link up with teammates and provide them with assists.
+Pelé was known for connecting the phrase "The Beautiful Game" with football.
+A prolific goalscorer, he was known for his ability to anticipate his opponents' movements and finish off chances with an accurate and powerful shot with either foot.
+Pelé was also a hard-working and complete player with exceptional vision and intelligence, who was recognised for his precise passing and the ability to provide teammates with assists.